marianoguerra/marianoguerra/README.md

 (most recent first)

+-   [Don't strip the meaning away from your runtime](https://marianoguerra.org/msite/human-server-protocol/): Exploring extending programming languages to include descriptions in the domain of the problem and solution
 -   [WebAssembly From The Ground Up](https://wasmgroundup.com/): Book about compiling to WebAssembly with vanilla Javascript and [ohm.js](https://ohmjs.org/)
 -   [Data The Ultimate](https://github.com/spawnfest/dtu): [spawnfest](https://spawnfest.org/) project.
 DTU is a data format that, unlike YAML, allows to define pretty decent programming language
 -   [Youtube Notes](https://instadeq.com/youtube-notes/): Take notes from Youtube Videos without leaving your keyboard